Purple Sweet Potato Pie Recipe

 - * To cook purple sweet potatoes or purple yams: scrub the skins to remove any dirt, then rinse and dry.
 Use a paring knife to carefully poke a few vents in each potato or yam for steam to escape.
 Place in a baking dish and seal the top with foil.
 Bake in a preheated 400 F oven for at least ~ 45 minutes, or until tender and can be easily pierced with a knife.
 Let cool before removing skins.

-Monique used a brush, a few stamps, and luster dust to paint the Purple Sweet Potato Pie.
-To make a “luster paint” use a capful of vodka (or clear extract) and mix it with the luster dust.
+Monique used a brush, a few stamps (you can also use stencils), and luster dust to paint the Purple Sweet Potato Pie.
+Here is another tip from Chef Monique, to make “luster paint” use a capful of vodka (or clear extract) and mix it with the luster dust.
 This allows you to paint it on the pie!
 Why use vodka?
 Because it evaporates.
-You can find the luster dust on Amazon here.

 In addition to my amazing Purple Sweet Potato Pie recipe, I have joined some bloggers and we are sharing thirteen of our favorite Thanksgiving recipes.